🥂

 📜From Wool Trading to Brut Revolution

 Champagne Pommery was founded in 1858 in Reims by Alexandre Louis Pommery and Narcisse Greno as a wool trading business that had already begun dealing in Champagne.
-When Alexandre Pommery died that same founding year, his widow Madame Louise Pommery took control and fundamentally redirected the enterprise.
-She acquired a 50-hectare estate in 1868 that included 120 Gallo-Roman chalk crayères beneath Reims, commissioning the excavation of an 18-kilometre underground cellar system and the construction of a grand Elizabethan-style mansion above.
-In 1874 she released Pommery Nature, the first Champagne produced with little or no dosage to achieve a genuinely dry, brut character, at a time when sweeter styles dominated the market.
+After Alexandre Pommery's death, his widow Madame Louise Pommery (born Jeanne Alexandrine Louise Mélin) took control and fundamentally redirected the enterprise.
+She acquired more than 60 interlinked Gallo-Roman chalk crayères beneath Reims, commissioning the excavation of an underground cellar system extending more than 18 kilometres and the construction of a grand Elizabethan-style mansion above.
+In 1874 she released Pommery Nature, the first commercially successful brut Champagne, produced with little or no dosage to achieve a genuinely dry character at a time when sweeter styles dominated the market.
 Madame Pommery died in 1890 and received the first state funeral accorded to a French woman, a measure of her cultural and commercial impact.
-The house subsequently passed to the Polignac family through her daughter's marriage, and later to LVMH in 1991 before Vranken-Pommery acquired the brand in 2002.
+The brand later passed through several owners before Vranken-Pommery acquired it from LVMH in 2002.

 • Founded 1858 as a wool and Champagne trading house by Alexandre Louis Pommery and Narcisse Greno.